• Document Up to Date

 Processed Commits

-Crafter Deployer keeps track of the most recent commit id that was processed in the last deployment for each target, during a deployment it will use this commit id to get the list of files that have been changed in the repository.
-By default the processed commits are stored in a folder (CRAFTER_HOME/data/deployer/processed-commits) as an individual file for each target (for example editorial-preview.commit).
-Each file contains only the commit id that will be used to track the changes during deployments:
+Crafter Deployer keeps track of the most recent commit ID that was processed in the last deployment for each target, during a deployment, it will use this commit ID to get the list of files that have been changed in the repository.
+By default, the processed commits are stored in a folder (CRAFTER_HOME/data/deployer/processed-commits) as an individual file for each target (for example editorial-preview.commit).
+Each file contains only the commit ID will be used to track the changes during deployments:

 Example of a processed commit file